shaftoe/curriculum-vitae/README.md

   Search for `grid-template-areas` in [assets/style.scss](assets/style.scss) and [assets/large.scss](assets/large.scss) for current implementation.

-- If you want to add more sections and/or jobs, be aware that a new Markdown content file needs to be created, e.g:
+- If you want to add more sections and/or jobs a new Markdown content file needs to be created, e.g:

   - `hugo new new-section.md`
   - `hugo new work/my-last-workplace.md`

+## Caveats

+- the file name (without `.md`) of new added content will be used as CSS class, remember to add it somewhere in `grid-template-areas` in order to properly position the new section
+- the `title` defined in the [front matter][frontmatter] will be displayed as section/work title

 ## Deploy